Gaucher disease (Gaucher's disease)

 Treatments and drug choices for Gaucher disease types 1 and 3 may vary depending on the severity of each patient's disease and the course of treatment your physician determines.

 Patients and physicians have contacted the National Gaucher Foundation (NGF) regarding recent discussions and decisions by US insurance carriers and specifically United Health Care to establish a preferred status category for one of three enzyme replacement therapies currently approved by FDA for treatment of patients with Gaucher disease.
-The position of the National Gaucher Foundation and its Medical Advisory Board is listed below under Gaucher News.
+To read the NGF Medical Advisory Board January 7, 2014 "Position Statement" in its entirety, click here.

 Learn more about Gaucher disease treatments and symptoms by clicking below.